Cloud Insight FAQ

 If you need more information, it is recommended to use Integration.

-Q. Cloud DB products are in use.
+Q. I am using Cloud DB products.
 How should I interpret the contents of the SMS that are automatically transferred when an event occurs?

-A. As metrics provided by each Cloud DB type are different, please check the console screen for details.
+A. As metrics provided by each Cloud DB type are different, check the console interface for details.
 The contents of the mainly used metrics are as follows:

-A. The graph displayed when viewing events on the Events page from the console has a different aggregation period (e.g., Min5) for the data viewed, depending on the event start and end dates.
+A. The graph displayed when viewing events on the Events page from the console has a different aggregation interval (e.g., Min5) for the data viewed, depending on the event start and end dates.

-To see the data that actually triggered the event rule, you need to view the data with an aggregation period of Min1.
+To view the data that actually triggered the event rule, you must view the data with an aggregation interval of Min1.

 Therefore, you can check the Min1 data by configuring the Dashboard separately or by viewing the event rule on the Event Rule page and setting the view period to within 1 hour in the Details menu.